The beginning of the 20th century was also the beginning in the careers of a number of distinguished tenors headed by

-"Il teatro illustrato", 15–20 April 1906.
+"Il teatro illustrato", 15–20 April 1906

 It is also said that he owned several "palazzo homes" in and around Florence.

-Pathé (Paris, 1904), 16 sides with piano accomp.
+Pathé (Paris, 1904), 16 sides with piano accompaniment.
 Very interesting recordings from "Siberia", "Chopin" and

 interesting recordings from "Tess", "Siberia", "Fedora" (the composer at the piano), plus Giordano's "Canzone guerresca"

-(also the composer accompanying).
+(again the composer accompanying).
 Pathé (Milan, 1912), 12 sides with orchestra.
 Beautiful rendition of the Inno

-alla bandiera from "Aurora" (a creator record!).
+alla bandiera from "Aurora" (a creator's record!).
 Interesting recordings from "Lombardi", "Mefistofele" and "Fanciulla

 del West".
 Finally he recorded two sides (Manon Lescaut and Pagliacci) for "Disco Paradiso" (I assume in Milan about 1912).

 rubamento" at the Teatro Colón in Buenos Aires, perhaps thinking of his grandfather that had inaugurated the

 The author expresses his gratitude to Tom Kaufman, Jaume Tribó and Bob Rideout who gave very important information

 on Bassi's career.
 It would have been very difficult to complete this article without their kind cooperation.